Arkezar/EarthTool/docs/PAR_Structure.md

-# EarthTool.PAR Module - Inheritance Hierarchy
+# EarthTool.PAR Module - Entities Inheritance Hierarchy

-This document provides a comprehensive overview of the inheritance structure in the `EarthTool.PAR.Models` namespace, with all 44 entity types and their relationships.
+This document provides a comprehensive overview of the inheritance structure in the `EarthTool.PAR.Models.Entities` namespace, with all 44 entity types and their relationships.

 ## Quick Reference

-- **Total Entity Types**: 36 concrete + 8 abstract = 44 entity classes
+- **Total Classes in Entities Folder**: 44 classes
-- **Other Classes**: Research (1 concrete), EntityGroup (1 concrete), ParFile (1 concrete)
+- **Abstract Classes**: 9
+- **Concrete Classes**: 35
 - **Root Abstract Class**: `ParameterEntry`
 - **Main Entity Base**: `Entity`
 - **Primary Inheritance Branches**: TypedEntity, TypelessEntity